 Under the No Action Alternative, a wild horse removal would not occur at this time.
 As a result, the potential for localized trampling and vegetation/soil disturbance associated with the trap sites and temporary holding facilities needed to conduct a gather operation would not occur.
 However, as wild horse populations continue to grow, continued heavy to excessive utilization would result in further decreases in vegetation cover.
 Over the long term, increased use by wild horses on the shallow soils typical of this region would be expected to reduce plant vigor and abundance.
-Over time, decreasing soil and vegetation health has potential to subject the range to invasion by non-native plant species or noxious weeds.
+Over time, decreasing soil and vegetation health has potential to subject the range to invasion by non-native plant species or noxious weeds to a greater extent than would be anticipated with several wild horse gathers.